protomaps/basemaps/README.md

 Summary:

-* All code is BSD-3.
+* All code is BSD-3
-* Map design is CC0.
+* Map design is CC0
-* Tilesets are ODbL, attribute OSM.
+* Tilesets are ODbL, attribute OSM
 * We like shoutouts!
-* Name your fork, commercial product or service something different.
+* Name your fork, commercial product or service something different

 We kindly request that you attribute the Protomaps project if you use the basemap styles unmodified or with additions, but you are not required to do so.
 The visual design copyright of the maps is released under a [Creative Commons Zero (CC0) license](https://creativecommons.org/publicdomain/zero/1.0/) to eliminate ambiguity around derivative or combined works of map styling code, and to publish software, such as NPM packages, under the standard BSD-3 license.